-The conference will run over a 2 week period 29th January to 8th February
+The 2018 St Helena Conference took place over a 2 week period 29th January to 8th February

-Full conference days are 29th, 30th and 31st January and 5th and 6th of February, and will be hosted at Anne’s Place in the Castle Gardens of Jamestown.
+Full conference days were 29th, 30th and 31st January and 5th and 6th of February, and was hosted at Anne’s Place in the Castle Gardens of Jamestown.

-Conference field trips will run on the 1st, 2nd, 7th and 8th of February.
+Conference field trips ran on the 1st, 2nd, 7th and 8th of February.

 29 January 2018 – People and Economics

 St Helena as a ‘laboratory of modernity’: Mary Ann George and the making of racial selves and racialized Others in 19th St Helena

 Affiliation: York University